11 Best Campgrounds in Christina Lake, BC

 11. Christina Lake Motel and RV Park

-Located a short walk from Christina Lake Provincial Park, Christina Lake Motel and RV Park has 48 RV sites with 15- and 30-amp hookups for power and water at each site.
+Located a short walk from Christina Lake Park, Christina Lake Motel and RV Park has 48 RV sites with 15- and 30-amp hookups for power and water at each site.
 Motorhomes up to 12 meters can be accommodated.
 A sani dump, showers, and washrooms are located on-site.

 Campers who don't own a motorhome but would like to try out the lifestyle can rent a travel trailer for a week.
 Seven sites are set aside for tenters.
 There's space to park your boat, or you can rent one from the marina.
 Amenities include picnic tables, a children's playground, access to Wi-Fi, and firewood for purchase.
 Well-behaved dogs are welcome.